crimeraaa/dst-shellbells/README_OR_PERISH.md

 How the hell does this all even work?

 This mod is intended to be used as a way for you to make your own LUA files that contain the song information you want to be turned into a long line of shell bells.

+I'd recommend the following:

+1. Having a basic grasp of LUA syntax.
+2. A Code Editor.
-I'd recommend having a basic grasp of LUA syntax and some basic Western Music Theory concepts like rhythms, rhythmic syllable counting, scientific pitch notation, time signatures and such.
+3. A basic understing of ome basic Western Music Theory concepts. (rhythms, rhythmic syllable counting, scientific pitch notation, time signatures)

 For the entirety of this mod I will be using the scientific pitch notation system.
 It uses Letter Names combined with the respective octave of the note, e.g. C4, B3, F#5 and so on.
+I will also be using the American way of naming note durations such as "whole note", "half note", "quarter note" and so on as that's what I know best.
+Lastly, I'd encourage

 # THE BASICS

 Let's start from the very top.
 What is this mod even going to be used in?
 How does the shell bell song file even originally work?
-There's a console command (defined under, well, the base game's `scripts/customcommands.lua`) which lets you spawn in shell bell songs.
+There's a console command (defined under, well, the base game's `scripts/consolecommands.lua`) which lets you spawn in shell bell songs.
 The command goes as follows:

 `c_shellsfromtable(song, startpos, placementfn, spacing_multiplier, out_of_range_mode)`